God’s Word helps teenagers resist temptation and overcome the devil.

 When He came back after just an hour, the disciples were asleep and He spoke this verse to Peter.

 Jesus understands our sin nature so well.
 He knows that, most of the time, our intentions are good.
-He also knows that we are not strong enough to fight temptation on our own.
+He also knows that we are not strong enough to resist temptation on our own.

-Our responsibility is to be watchful and ask God for His strength to fight temptation because we can’t do it without Him.
+Our responsibility is to be watchful and ask God for His strength to resist temptation because we can’t do it without Him.

 When tempted, no one should say, “God is tempting me.”
 For God cannot be tempted by evil, nor does he tempt anyone; but each person is tempted when they are dragged away by their own evil desire and enticed.
 Then, after desire has conceived, it gives birth to sin; and sin, when it is full-grown, gives birth to death.